TV5 (Philippine TV network): Acquisition by PLDT, the Kapatid Network years (2010–2018)

 TV5 experienced growing financial difficulties, including losses and debt, primarily due to a reduction in advertisers and the effects of digitalization.
 This situation led to employee layoffs in September 2015.
 The network's in-house entertainment division was disbanded, and its Chief Entertainment Content Officer, Wilma Galvante, ended her consultancy agreement.
-Consequently, TV5's workforce significantly decreased from around 4,000 employees in 2013–2014 to approximately 900 by late 2021.
+Consequently, TV5's workforce shrank from around 4,000 employees in 2013–2014 to approximately 900 by late 2021.

-Unable to produce original content until 2020, TV5 appointed Vicente "Vic" Del Rosario, CEO of Viva Entertainment, as the Network's Chief Entertainment Strategist.
+Unable to produce original entertainment content until 2020, TV5 appointed Vicente "Vic" Del Rosario, CEO of Viva Entertainment, as the network's chief entertainment strategist.
 Changes were implemented in TV5's entertainment programming, including the formation of the Viva-TV5 joint venture Sari-Sari Channel and the outsourcing of Viva Television for entertainment shows.
 The partnership was announced at a trade launch in Bonifacio Global City, Taguig on November 25, 2015.
 However, several new shows were cancelled due to a lack of advertising support and poor ratings.
 TV5 renewed its partnership with Viva Entertainment in October 2020, focusing on local versions of foreign programming and TV remakes of Viva classic films.

 From January 2016 until December 31, 2018, TV5 and Cignal, through Hyper, served as the official free-to-air and pay television partners, respectively, for the Ultimate Fighting Championship (UFC) in the Philippines.

 In July 2016, TV5 started airing selected programs from MTV and MTV International as part of a deal with Viacom International Media Networks.
 The new MTV on TV5 block included shows like Catfish, Ridiculousness, and Ex on the Beach.

 On September 8, 2016, TV5 cancelled its locally produced programs Aksyon Bisaya and Aksyon Dabaw due to cost-cutting measures.
 The personnel remained employed to continue filing reports for the national edition of Aksyon.

 TV5 President and CEO Emmanuel "Noel" C. Lorenzana stepped down on September 30, 2016, and was replaced by basketball coach and Sports5/D5 Studio head Vicente "Chot" Reyes.
 Following Reyes' appointment, the Network announced a retrenchment of approximately 200 employees as part of TV5's digitalization efforts.

 In April 2017, TV5 acquired the rights to air WWE programming after Fox Philippines decided not to renew its contract with the WWE.

 On October 12, 2017, TV5 Network announced its partnership with ESPN, obtaining the licensing rights for PBA, UFC, PSL, and the NFL, as well as access to ESPN programs and content.
 The partnership led to the formation of the ESPN5 brand, which aired on TV5 and AksyonTV.
 The move was part of TV5's temporary shift from a general entertainment station to a sports and news channel.